rjsloan/getdata-012-CourseProject/codebook.md

 </ul>
 </ul>

-(see run_analysis.R for more details of the transformation)
+<i> see run_analysis.R for more details of the transformation, variables, data, etc... </i>